 Be Team Players – We provide opportunities for children to learn how to work together and teach them skills of empathy necessary for this.

-Have your say – We aim to provide experiences to develop children’s confidence and ability to articulate ideas, concepts and understanding in a variety of ways.
+Have your say – We aim to provide experiences to develop children’s confidence and ability to articulate ideas, concepts and understanding in a variety of ways and the belief in their ability to shape their future.

 We recognise the importance of real experiences and invest in an immersive event such as a visit or visitor each term for each theme.
 This includes opportunities to learn outside the classroom.
 By grabbing children’s attention and providing them with novel experiences, learning is more likely to stick in their long-term memory.
 We aim for ‘Third-generational’ learning – those experiences that children will tell their own children and grandchildren about.